-The Automatic UPSR Switch Caused by an Unequipped condition indicates that an HP-UNEQ alarm caused automatic UPSR protection switching to occur (see the HP-UNEQ, on page 141).
+The Automatic UPSR Switch Caused by an Unequipped condition indicates that an HP-UNEQ alarm caused automatic UPSR protection switching to occur (see the HP-UNEQ, on page 146).
 If the UPSR ring is configured for revertive switching, it reverts to the working path after the fault clears.

-Warning Class 1 laser product.
-Statement 1008 Warning Class 1M laser radiation when open.
+Class 1M laser radiation when open.
 Do not view directly with optical instruments.
+Statement 1053

-Statement 1053 Warning Invisible laser radiation could be emitted from the end of the unterminated fiber cable or connector.
+Invisible laser radiation could be emitted from the end of the unterminated fiber cable or connector.
 Do not stare into the beam directly with optical instruments.
 Viewing the laser output with certain optical instruments (for example, eye loupes, magnifiers, and microscopes) within a distance of 100 mm could pose an eye hazard.
+Statement 1056

-Statement 1056 A Warning Use of controls, adjustments, or performing procedures other than those specified could result in hazardous radiation exposure.
-Statement 1057 This condition is only reported if the SNCP is set up for revertive switching.
-Note
+Use of controls, adjustments, or performing procedures other than those specified could result in hazardous radiation exposure.
+Statement 1057

+This condition is only reported if the SNCP is set up for revertive switching.